io-gui/io/readme.md

 </div>
 ```

-Note that the second argument of `Io.render()` function is render target.
-You can use it to render into a specific element or into Shadow DOM like in the example below:
+Note that the second argument of `Io.render()` is render target.
+You can use it to render into a specific element or into Shadow DOM:

 ```javascript
 this.render([